 Why Raw Vegan?

 The best advice I've read about finding the optimal diet is to simply be aware and experiment with what works for you.
 Take/Add a certain food to your diet for a while and ask yourself, how do you feel?
 And so that's what I'm doing.
-Except this time what I'm removing is anything that's been cooked...
+It just so happens that what I'm removing this time is anything that's been cooked...

 From what I've seen, many people who have tried this claim significant improvements to sleep, health, digestion and even healing chronic disease.
 I think it's fair to say that many who choose a raw vegan diet come from a history of disease or spirituality.
 So I'm curious how it will stand up to someone who is more interested in feeling focused and long-term health.